Free shipping on orders over $99.

 Flat rate shipping of $9.95 on all other orders.

-Superautomatics are also referred to as "one touch", "bean to cup", and "fully automatic" espresso machines.
+Superautomatics are also referred to as fully automatic or bean to cups machines.

 The resounding answer is yes.